Home/College Football

 Article continues below this ad

 Well, both of them are used to the cutthroat rivalry atmosphere.
 El Drinkwitz’s resume has experience with the Iron Bowl in two seasons as a young Auburn quality control coach.
-He also soaked in the UNC-NC State when he was in Raleigh for three years.
-On the flip side, Lance Leipold was part of Wisconsin-Minnesota when he was a graduate assistant, then took in Nebraska-Oklahoma and Nebraska-Colorado while serving as the assistant coach in Lincoln.
+He also soaked in the UNC-NC State rivalry when he was in Raleigh for three years.
+On the flip side, Lance Leipold was part of Wisconsin-Minnesota rivalry when he was a graduate assistant, then took part in the Nebraska-Oklahoma and Nebraska-Colorado rivalries while serving as the assistant coach in Lincoln.
 Even though Drinkwitz’s Tigers lead the overall series 57-54-9, it’s pretty close.
 Will the 14-year gap be worth the wait?

 ADVERTISEMENT